VICE PRESIDENT — SATTLER, INC.

 Today, Rob Sattler, Jr. is vice president of sales, estimating and engineering.
 He proudly tells the tale of how his grandfather, Irwin Sattler, first established LaSalle Machine Tool in the 1930s making complex special machines for the automotive industry with some very basic machine tools.
 It's a far cry from the high-tech machinery Sattler uses today.

-At IMTS 2018, Sattler plans to research large vertical bridge-type boring mills, which could be a $1 million purchase.
-Before pulling the trigger on such large investments, Sattler does his homework at IMTS.
+Before pulling the trigger on large investments, Sattler does his homework at IMTS.

 “We need to get ‘hands-on’ and understand the equipment we're buying,” Sattler says.
 “IMTS is an informative showcase that helps us make that final purchase decision.
 I enjoy seeing what the world has to offer, so I come to IMTS.”